ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 ## Research Questions (~500 words)

-Allison's research question is:
+Allison's research questions are,
-**What is the impact of the respondent's age on their survey responses?**
-1. Does Age Influence the Relationship Between Music Genre Preferences and Mental Health Scores?
-How do music preferences correlate with mental health scores for different age groups?
+**Does Age Influence the Relationship Between Music Genre Preferences and Mental Health Scores?**
-2. How Does Age Influence the Relationship Between Music Engagement and Mental Health Outcomes?
-Examine how different forms of music engagement (e.g., instrumentalist, composer) correlate with mental health outcomes across various age groups.
-Do those who engage with music in more dimensions (e.g. composer or musician) form distinct groups?
+**How Does Age Influence the Relationship Between Music Engagement and Mental Health Outcomes?**

 Judy's research question is,
 **How does the favorite genre and the diversity of music genres an individual listens to influence the perceived music effects on their well-being and their self-reported mental health conditions?**